Quantum mind: Catecholaminergic neuron electron transport (CNET)

 CNET is applicable to a number of different consciousness models as a binding or action selection mechanism, such as Integrated Information Theory (IIT) and Sensorimotor Theory (SMT).
 It is noted that many existing models of consciousness fail to specifically address action selection or binding.
-For example, O’Regan and Noë call binding a “pseudo problem,” but also state that “the fact that object attributes seem perceptually to be part of a single object does not require them to be ‘represented’ in any unified kind of way, for example, at a single location in the brain, or by a single process.
-They may be so represented, but there is no logical necessity for this.”
-Simply because there is no “logical necessity” for a physical phenomenon does not mean that it does not exist, or that once it is identified that it can be ignored.
+For example, O'Regan and Noë call binding a "pseudo problem," but also state that "the fact that object attributes seem perceptually to be part of a single object does not require them to be 'represented' in any unified kind of way, for example, at a single location in the brain, or by a single process.
+They may be so represented, but there is no logical necessity for this."
+Simply because there is no "logical necessity" for a physical phenomenon does not mean that it does not exist, or that once it is identified that it can be ignored.
 Likewise, global workspace theory (GWT) models appear to treat dopamine as modulatory, based on the prior understanding of those neurons from predictive reward dopamine signaling research, but GWT models could be adapted to include modeling of moment-by-moment activity in the striatum to mediate action selection, as observed by Kaiser.
 CNET is applicable to those neurons as a selection mechanism for that function, as otherwise that function could result in seizures from simultaneous actuation of competing sets of neurons.
 While CNET by itself is not a model of consciousness, it is able to integrate different models of consciousness through neural binding and action selection.
 However, a more complete understanding of how CNET might relate to consciousness would require a better understanding of strong electron-electron interactions in ferritin arrays, which implicates the many-body problem.

-Experiments

-In 2022, neuroscientists reported experimental MRI results that so far appear to imply nuclear proton spins of 'brain water' in the brains of human participants were entangled, suggesting brain functions that operate non-classically which may support quantum mechanisms being involved in consciousness as the signal pattern declined when human participants fell asleep.
-However, the results are far from unambiguous and if such brain functions indeed exist and are involved in conscious cognition, the extent and nature of their involvement in consciousness remains unknown.

 Criticism

-These hypotheses of the quantum mind remain hypothetical speculation, as Penrose and Pearce admit in their discussions.
-Until they make a prediction that is tested by experimentation, the hypotheses aren't based on empirical evidence.
+These hypotheses of the quantum mind remain hypothetical speculation, as Penrose admits in his discussions.
+Until they make a prediction that is tested by experimentation, the hypotheses are not based on empirical evidence.
+In 2010, Lawrence Krauss was guarded in criticising Penrose's ideas.
+He said: "Roger Penrose has given lots of new-age crackpots ammunition...
+Many people are dubious that Penrose's suggestions are reasonable, because the brain is not an isolated quantum-mechanical system.
+To some extent it could be, because memories are stored at the molecular level, and at a molecular level quantum mechanics is significant."
 According to Krauss, "It is true that quantum mechanics is extremely strange, and on extremely small scales for short times, all sorts of weird things happen.
 And in fact, we can make weird quantum phenomena happen.
 But what quantum mechanics doesn't change about the universe is, if you want to change things, you still have to do something.
 You can't change the world by thinking about it."

 The process of testing the hypotheses with experiments is fraught with conceptual/theoretical, practical, and ethical problems.